Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 draw from them in retirement.
 While this is fine for estimating savings needs,

-it's not the best approach for most people.
+it may not be the best approach for you.
 Using some or all of your savings to

-risk of outliving your money - they provide regular income until your death.
+risk of outliving your money—they provide regular income until your death, regardless of your age.

-here, but be sure to do your homework and / or get help before purchasing an annuity -
+Be sure to do your homework and/or get help before purchasing an annuity—there

-there are some ripoffs out there.
+are ripoffs out there.
 Checkout Dr. Wade Pfau’s work

 if you want to learn more about annuities and selecting the best option for yourself.